barisumutt/app4-invoice-generation/README.md

 - fpdf
 - glob
 - pathlib
-You can install these dependencies by running the following command:
+You can install these dependencies by runn

-Copy code
 ```bash
 pip install pandas fpdf
 ```